 But the experimental result did not agree with this equation, because the first member was always less than the second.
-Bidone did not know how to explain this anomaly.
+Bidone did not know how to explain this inconsistency.

 About ten years later, Jean Baptiste Bélanger (1828) analyzed Bidone's measurements.
-He found discrepancies with respect to equation (1), and initially did what theoreticians always do on such occasions, blame the experiments.
-But Bidone did not fall into such errors.
-Thus Bélanger decided to tackle the problem starting from the principle of conservation of momentum, obtaining the well known equation of Bélanger for undeveloped inflow (see Leutheusser and Alemu, 1978), that takes into account the head loss of the flow.
+He found discrepancies with respect to equation (1), and initially blame the experiments.
+But Bidone assessed good measurements.
+Thus Bélanger decided to deal with the problem starting from the principle of momentum conservation, obtaining the well known equation of Bélanger for undeveloped inflow (see Leutheusser and Alemu, 1978), that takes into account the head loss of the flow.